Because the earth needs a good lawyer

 Coal ash remains one of our nation’s largest toxic industrial waste streams, U.S. coal plants continue to produce approximately 70 million tons of coal ash every year.

-In 2015, EPA adopted its first-ever safeguards to protect people from toxic coal ash to settle a 2012 lawsuit brought by Earthjustice.
-But the Coal Combustion Residuals (CCR) rule failed to regulate approximately half of all coal ash in the U.S. — more than a billion tons — stored in legacy coal ash ponds and landfills.
+In 2015, the EPA adopted its first-ever safeguards to protect people from toxic coal ash to settle a lawsuit brought by Earthjustice and our clients.
+But the Coal Combustion Residuals (CCR) Rule left half of coal ash unregulated.

 Map